Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypergroups and mosaics

 Note that the mosaic associated to a simple pointed matroid $(M,0)$ is not associative if there exist empty sums.
 While this follows from Lemma~\ref{lem:nondegenerate}, we may also directly verify that if $x + y = \varnothing$, then

 Thus we cannot corestrict the functor above to have codomain $\Can$.
 We require the generality of empty and nonassociative sums in order to define the hyperstructure.

 The functor above can be used to define functors from several related categories of matroids by composing with various other functors (which are described in the finite case in subsections~4.1, 4.3, and~7.1 of~\cite{HeunenPatta:matroids}).
-First note that there is a faithful functor $\Mat \to \Mat_\bullet$ from matroids to pointed matroids that freely adjoins a loop to each matroid.
+First note that there is a faithful functor $\Mat \to \Mat_\bullet$ from matroids to pointed matroids, denoted on objects by $M \mapsto M_0 := M \sqcup \{0\}$, that freely adjoins a loop to each matroid.
 It sends simple matroids to simple pointed matroids, thus restricting to a faithful functor $\sMat \to \sMat_\bullet$.

 Furthermore, there are \emph{simplification} $\si \colon \Mat \to \sMat$ and \emph{pointed simplification} $\si_\bullet \colon \Mat_\bullet \to \sMat_\bullet$ functors as follows.
-For any closure space $X$, form its lattice of closed subsets $L(X)$.
-Conversely, if $L$ is an atomistic lattice, form a closure space $G(L)$ whose underlying set is the set of atoms of $L$, and with closure operator given by $C(S) = \{a \in G(L) \mid a \leq \bigvee S\}$; by construction one can verify that the smallest nonempty closed sets in $G(L)$ are the singletons consisting of the atoms.
-Then it follows from~\cite[Proposition~3.4.9]{FaureFrolicher} that: \begin{itemize} \item If $M$ is a matroid then $L(M)$ is atomistic and semimodular; \item If $L$ is atomistic and semimodular, then $G(L)$ is a (simple) matroid. \end{itemize} Then the assignment $M \mapsto G(L(M))$ yields a functor $\Mat \to \sMat$ as in~\cite[Definition~7.11]{HeunenPatta:matroids}.
+For any closure space $X$, the set $L(X)$ of closed subsets of $X$ forms a complete lattice.
+Conversely, if $L$ is a complete atomistic lattice, form a closure space $G(L)$ whose underlying set is the set of atoms of $L$, and with closure operator given by $C(S) = \{a \in G(L) \mid a \leq \bigvee S\}$; by construction one can verify that the smallest nonempty closed sets in $G(L)$ are the singletons consisting of the atoms.
+Then it follows from~\cite[Proposition~3.4.9]{FaureFrolicher} that: \begin{itemize} \item If $M$ is a matroid then $L(M)$ is complete, atomistic, and semimodular; \item If $L$ is complete, atomistic, and semimodular, then $G(L)$ is a simple matroid. \end{itemize} Then the assignment $M \mapsto G(L(M))$ yields a functor $\si \colon \Mat \to \sMat$ as in~\cite[Definition~7.11]{HeunenPatta:matroids}.
 In the case where $(M,0)$ is a pointed matroid, we take $\si_\bullet(M,0) = \si(M)_0$ and one verifies that we obtain a functor $\Mat_\bullet \to \sMat_\bullet$ as in~\cite[Theorem~7.12]{HeunenPatta:matroids}.
 One can verify that these simplification functors are respectively left adjoint to the forgetful functors $\sMat \to \Mat$ and $\sMat_\bullet \to \Mat_\bullet$.

 We obtain the following commuting diagram of functors, with horizontal arrows being faithful:

 In this way we can relate all four categories of matroids above to commutative mosaics by composing.

 \separate